wp-plugins/basic-google-maps-placemarks/readme.txt

 * Compatible with WordPress MultiSite.
 * Internationalized (see [Other Notes](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/other_notes/) for a list of supported languages)

-**Developer Features**

-* Override any PHP or JavaScript template, with access to all the variables used to create it (see the [FAQ](http://wordpress.org/plugins/basic-google-maps-placemarks/faq/) for details).
-* Lots of filters so that developers can customize and extend the plugin.
-* More hooks can be added on request.

 **Live Examples**

 * [The Australian Polio Register](http://www.polioaustralia.org.au/?page_id=6098)